Staff Senate Procedures, .pdf, Oct. 16, 2017

 ii.
 A senator’s resignation will be accepted and finalized by the Executive Committee.

 iii.
-The process to fill a vacancy shall be handled in accordance with the Staff Senate Bylaws [insert link] and Procedures [insert link].
+The process to fill a vacancy shall be handled in accordance with the Staff Senate Bylaws Article III Section e and Procedures Article II Section d.

 i.
-Staff senators shall comply with the attendance policy stated in the Staff Senate Bylaws [insert link].
+Staff Senators shall comply with the attendance policy stated in the Staff Senate Bylaws referenced in Section IV, item a.

 i.
-Refer to Staff Senate Bylaws for meeting guidelines [insert link].
+Refer to Staff Senate Bylaws for meeting guidelines in Article IV Section b.

 ii.
 All meetings will operate within the principles of Robert’s Rules of Order, Newly Revised.

 iii.
 All in attendance are expected to silence cell phones during Staff Senate meetings.

 1. Be available to all staff members via the Staff Senate website two (2) working days prior to Staff Senate meetings and include prior meeting minutes.

 2. Include time and location of the upcoming Staff Senate meeting.

 3. Include the order of business and supporting documentation.

 1. Be recorded by the secretary/treasurer.